Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 The export contains information about:

-- the user's - email, name, id, locale;
+- the user's email, name, id, locale;
 - tasks (incl. task groups and task filters);
-- Content boards, incl. links(???) to pinned files, but not the files themselves;
+- Content boards, incl. links (???) to pinned files, but not the files themselves;
 - discussions, topics, and the actual text of the messages in the topics (???);
 - private chats, and the actual text of the messages;
-- analytics - incl. links(???) to personal and shared dashboards (actually, I tested this and my export did not contain any dashboards)
+- analytics - incl. links (???) to personal and shared dashboards (actually, I tested this and my export did not contain any dashboards)

 ### Who Can Export Profile Data?

 You can make an export request to the Slingshot team if you are:

 - not part of an Organization, or
-- an Organization manager who is in charge of personal data administration.
+- an Organization manager who oversees personal data administration.

 If you are a member of an Organization in Slingshot, then the information in your profile is considered ownership of the Organization.
 There are certain data privacy laws (such as GDPR) that entitle you to receive an export of the data retained about you upon request from your organization.
 To learn how you can have your data exported, read below.